 “This is a degree for the future,” Professor Vucetic says.
 “The integration of wireless, sensing and AI will create an era of intelligent connectivity that is essential for the Internet of Things, 6G and more.
 This specialisation is all about that integration.”

-Another attractive feature of the major are its strong and extensive links to industry.
+Another attractive feature of the specialisation are its strong and extensive links to industry.

 A focus on intelligent data engineering will also create new job opportunities.
 Most businesses accumulate mountains of data that does not get properly analysed – intelligent information engineering graduates can help companies get their data to perform better.

-The future of work appears to be increasingly dependent on AI, with the number of jobs requiring AI skills has grown by 4.5 percent since 2013.
+The future of work appears to be increasingly dependent on AI, with the CSIRO estimating that Australia will need up to 161,000 additional AI specialist workers by 2030.